 SARS Coronavirus Focused Library

-Using 2D fingerprints similarity search approach, a Tanimoto similarity cut-off of 75 % was applied for screening of a reference set of compounds known to be active against SARS coronavirus (data taken from ChEMBL database).
+Using 2D fingerprints similarity search approach, the Tanimoto similarity cut-off of 75 % was applied for screening of a reference set of compounds known to be active against SARS coronavirus (data taken from ChEMBL database).
 The target activities included:

 - SARS coronavirus